You forget all about the busy life, annoying noise and agreements by this experience.

 The Northern Lights activities present a chance to catch the elusive lights while trying out an exotic pastime.
 Just to mention some of them as dog sledging, snowmobiling, ice fishing, whale watching, cross-country skiing, photography courses and visiting an ice hotel.
-Another option is to watch the Northern lights on board the "Hurtigruten", the Norwegian coastal steamer that visits 34 ports along the coast.
+Another option is to protect the Northern lights on board the "Hurtigruten", the Norwegian coastal steamer that visits 34 ports along the coast.